yuchuan-lai/scifi/README.md

 Please refer to the following article for the descriptions of the forecasting techniques: https://doi.org/10.1175/WAF-D-19-0158.1

+The following article describes the techniques of the GCM-ARIMA (G-ARIMA) model, which provides an integrative forecasting technique combining the GCM projections and ARIMA forecasting: https://doi.org/10.1175/JAMC-D-20-0204.1

 ## Contributing
 Yuchuan Lai; David A. Dzombak